 Loraine Simpson, Head of Technology Enabled Care Support Services (TECSS) - finalist

 The winner will be announced at the prestigious gala dinner at this year’s International Technology Enabled Care conference on the evening of the 16 October 2018 at the ICC Birmingham.

 Shortlisted - Supported housing tenant, Clare Cowell - Tenant of the Year category

 Shortlisted - PHG Scrutiny Pool - Excellence in Scrutiny category

 Institute of Directors 2017

-Michelle Stevenson, Executive Director of Legal and Governance was a finalist in the Institute of Directors’ 2017 North West Director of the Year awards.
+Michelle Stevenson, Executive Director of Legal and Governance - finalist in the Institute of Directors’ 2017 North West Director of the Year awards

 North West Chartered Institute of Housing Awards 2017

-Linda Alcock, Head of Operations at Progress Housing Group was awarded Exceptional Contribution by a CIH Member Award at the 2017 North West Chartered Institute of Housing (CIH) Awards.
+Linda Alcock, Head of Operations at Progress Housing Group - Exceptional Contribution by a CIH Member Award - 2017 North West Chartered Institute of Housing (CIH) Awards.